THUclr/hyfugroup/People.rst

 | Senior & Life Member of Optica\
 | Senior Member of Institute of Electrical and Electronics Engineers (IEEE)\
 | Life Member of Society of Photo-Optical Instrumentation Engineers (SPIE)\
-| Committee Member of IEEE Photonics Society (IPS) Guangdong Chapter\
+| Vice president of IEEE Photonics Society (IPS) Guangdong Chapter\
 | Council Member of Shenzhen Society of Micro-Nano Technology\
 | Founding Advisor of Optica, IEEE, and SPIE Student Chapters at Tsinghua SIGS\